Updated August 21, 2023

 Excel Insert Page Break

-Page Breaks in Excel is used to limit the length of the page to avoid misalignment of data while printing it.
-It happens when we are printing any Excel sheet; due to different size of Rows, data of any row may get split into 2 different pages.
-By this, we can get the complete data into one sheet and also, we can be selective in choosing which and how many columns a page can accommodate.
-Page Breaks is available in the View menu tab under Workbook View with the name of Page Break Preview.
+In this article, we will learn about Excel Insert Page Break.
+Page Breaks in Excel limit the page length to avoid misaligning data while printing it.
+It happens when we print any Excel sheet; due to the different Rows sizes, any row’s data may get split into 2 different pages.
+By this, we can get the complete data into one sheet and also be selective in choosing which and how many columns a page can accommodate.
+Page Breaks is available in the View menu tab under Workbook View with the name Page Break Preview.
 To insert a page break, select a row or column, then click on Insert Page Break from the Right-click menu list.

 - There is an option in the page layout tab; under the page setup section, there is an option for breaks.
 Have a look at the screenshot below.

 - Insert Page Break

 Insert page break is to insert a new page break in any data while removing page breaks.
 Remove the break we gave already.

 How to Insert Page Break in Excel?

 To use page breaks, we need to perform the following steps:

 - Click on Breaks in the page layout tab under the page setup section

 Let us learn how to Insert a page break in Excel with a few examples by following the above steps.